Pro Bono Programs

 Legal Aid Center of Southern Nevada's Pro Bono Project coordinates private attorneys who generously volunteer to provide free legal assistance to individuals who cannot afford an attorney.
 While the attorneys do not charge the clients their hourly rates, the clients are responsible for any costs in the case that cannot be waived.

-Through the Project, pro bono attorneys provide assistance with matters including, but not limited to, divorce, custody, domestic violence, guardianship, representing child victims of abuse/neglect, and consumer matters.
+Through the Project, pro bono attorneys provide assistance with matters including, but not limited to, divorce, custody, domestic violence, representing child victims of abuse/neglect, and consumer matters.

 For more information about the Pro Bono Project, visit the Legal Aid Center of Southern Nevada website.